The requirements under the General Product Safety Regulations 2005 for retailers and wholesalers

 WITHDRAWAL NOTICES

-Enforcement authorities can issue a withdrawal notice to permanently prevent a person from further supplying a product that is believed to be dangerous where it is already on the market (if the voluntary action is insufficient or unsatisfactory).
+Where a product is already on the market, enforcement authorities can issue a withdrawal notice to permanently prevent a person from further supplying that product if it is believed to be dangerous.
+A notice is only issued when the voluntary action taken by producers and distributors is insufficient or unsatisfactory.

 PRODUCER OBLIGATIONS